CafeVariomeUoL/cv3-docs/Writerside/topics/query-builder-and-query-result.md

 }
 ```

-Contains basic demographic filters on gender, age, age of first diagnosis, age of first symptoms, affected status, and family type.
+This contains basic demographic filters on gender, age, age of first diagnosis, age of first symptoms, affected status, and family type.

 ### HPO Filter

-The HPO filter is used to query phenotypic data with (<tooltip term="HPO">HPO</tooltip>) terms.
-The structure:
+The <tooltip term="HPO">HPO</tooltip> filter is used to query phenotypic data with <tooltip term="HPO">HPO</tooltip> terms.
+Its structure is as follows:

 ```json
 {